Private Pilot Glider, Oral Prep

 Right-of-way order, glider, airplane, balloon?

-- Aircraft towing or refueling, has right-of-way over other engine-driven aircraft
+- Aircraft towing or refueling other aircraft, has right-of-way over all other powered aircraft

 IX.Slow Flight and Stalls